For healthcare providers

 4. Incorporate active self-management strategies in your recommendations.

 Active self-management strategies can help create a sense of calm and active control, building confidence to enable the person to make their life bigger than the pain.
-The bigger their lives, the smaller the space the pain takes in them.
+The bigger their lives become, the smaller the space the pain takes in them.

 5. Help make sense of pain as it transitions from acute to chronic.